 AFR means that each frame is rendered by a different GPU.
-In practice, this is most commonly executed with one card working on odd frames, and the other on even frames.
+In practice, this is usually executed by one card working on odd frames, and the other on even frames.

-Although AFR might have a better frame rate than SFR, it may cause micro stuttering, which changes the way frame rate is perceived.
-While the frequency at which frames arrive may be doubled, the production time of the frames is not, so this cannot lower the input lag.
+Although AFR might have a better frame rate than SFR, it can cause micro stuttering, which changes the way frame rate is perceived.
+While the frequency at which frames arrive may be doubled, the production time of the frames is not, so this cannot reduce the input lag.

-This is a separate rendering mode that can double the antialiasing performance by splitting the workload between the GPUs.
-One card will perform an antialiasing pattern that is offset to the regular pattern, for example, a little to the right and down, while the other one will do the same thing with an equal offset in the opposite direction (left and up in this case).
+This is a separate rendering method that can double the antialiasing performance by splitting the workload between the GPUs.
+One card will perform an antialiasing pattern that is offset to the regular pattern, for example, slightly to the right and down, while the other one will do the same thing with an equal offset in the opposite direction (left and up in this case).

-SLI Antialiasing has some advanced options like SLI 8X, SLI 16X, and SLI 32X, although the last one is only for Quad SLI systems.
+SLI Antialiasing has some advanced options including SLI 8X, SLI 16X, and SLI 32X, though the last one is only for Quad SLI systems.

 This is a generic name for two technologies, GeForce Boost and HybridPower.
-GeForce Boost used integrated graphics and a discrete GPU combination to increase performance.
+GeForce Boost uses integrated graphics and a discrete GPU combination to increase performance.

-It’s crucial to note that a high-end SLI setup will require a powerful CPU to prevent bottlenecking.
+It’s important to note that a high-end SLI setup will require a powerful CPU to prevent bottlenecking.

 NVLink – Is This The Death Of SLI?

-It would be more accurate to say that the future of multi-GPU setups is in question as the gaming industry still hasn’t fully embraced its advantages.
-While AMD’s CrossFire appears to be at the brink of extinction, Nvidia still has a few tricks up its sleeve.
+It would be more accurate to say that the future of multi-GPU setups as a whole is in doubt, as the gaming industry still hasn’t fully embraced its advantages.
+While AMD’s CrossFire appears to be on the brink of extinction, NVIDIA still has a few tricks up its sleeve.

-This is where NVLink, a wire-based communications protocol serial multi-lane near-range communication link, enters.
+This is where NVLink, a wire-based communications protocol serial multi-lane near-range communication link, comes into play.
 And you thought SLI’s definition was a mouthful.
-Much like SLI, NVLink is a way to connect multiple graphics cards for a single purpose, but a little more spiced up.
+Like SLI, NVLink is a way to connect multiple graphics cards for a single purpose, but a little spicier.

-The extra speed is additionally accentuated by the fact that NVLink uses mesh networking to communicate instead of a central hub.
-This suggests that there is no master-slave dynamic, and each card can work to its full capacity all the time.
+The extra speed is accentuated by the fact that NVLink uses mesh networking to communicate instead of a central hub.
+This suggests that there is no master-slave dynamic and each card can operate to its full capacity all the time.

-Following the release of Nvidia’s Ampere and RTX 3000 series cards, it’s safe to say that SLI is officially over.
-Only the enthusiast-level RTX 3090 has an NVLink interface, while others will support SLI only explicitly, meaning it’ll be handled outside APIs like Vulkan, DirectX 12, or Open CL.
+Following the release of NVIDIA’s Ampere and RTX 3000 series cards, it’s safe to say that SLI is officially over.
+Only the enthusiast-level RTX 3090 has an NVLink interface, while others will support SLI only sparingly, meaning it’ll be handled by outside APIs like Vulkan, DirectX 12, or Open CL.

-If you’re thinking about using multiple GPUs in the SLI setup, here’s the list of all NVIDIA desktop GPUs that support SLI.
+If you’re thinking of using multiple GPUs in an SLI setup, here’s a list of all NVIDIA desktop GPUs that support SLI.